-The mortgage loan portfolio as of March 31, 2022 is comprised entirely of single-family residential mortgage loans.
-During the three months ended March 31, 2022, the Company did not purchase any new mortgage loans.
+The mortgage loan portfolio as of March 31, 2023 is comprised entirely of single-family residential mortgage loans.
+During the three months ended March 31, 2023, the Company did not purchase any new mortgage loans.

 Mortgage loans, which include contractual terms to maturity of thirty years, are not categorized by contractual maturity as borrowers may have the right to call or prepay obligations with, or without, call or prepayment penalties.
+The change in the mortgage loans during the three months ended March 31, 2023 was the result of principal prepayments and maturities.